-Steve Martin and Edie Brickell’s New Bluegrass Musical
+Steve Martin And Edie Brickell’s New Bluegrass Broadway Musical

 New York Times Loves It, Others Less Convinced